 I often reflect on the journey I took from deciding I wanted to become a pediatric physical therapist when I was in high school, to my first day of PT graduate school, to today as a pediatric PT at NAPA Center Boston.
 What advice, tools, and tricks would I give my high school self to better prepare for what is ahead?
-If you are thinking about becoming a pediatric physical therapist yourself, or are a parent of a child working with a physical therapist and are curious how we ended up in this field, here are 5 things you need to know about becoming a pediatric physical therapist.
+If you are wondering how to become a pediatric physical therapist, or are a parent of a child working with a physical therapist and are curious how we ended up in this field, here are 5 things you need to know.

 Most physical therapy programs in the country are a 3-year graduate program, in which you will become a Doctor of Physical Therapy (DPT) following graduation.
 This requires an undergraduate degree, pre-requisite courses, and many logged hours of observation.